Ibiza's stunning eastern coastline!

 The water is crystal clear and pale.

-The sand is dark and super soft.
+The sand is dark and soft.

 You can walk into the sea for miles.

-It really is stunning here.
+It really is beautiful here.
 I have no idea why this beach remains mainly empty despite the fact that it is so easy to access.
 Obviously I’m the weird one who prefers space and privacy...
 But if you’re in my camp, you’ll love the secluded side of Cala Boix.

-The few people that do enjoy this little turquoise gem are chilled, quiet and easy.
+The few people that do enjoy this turquoise gem are chilled, quiet and easy.
 And mostly nude I should mention.
 So if you like skinny-dipping you’re more than welcome.

 But please bring a sun umbrella, there is no shade.
 In July and August you will be frying.